JCciasico/JCciasico/README.md

 - 👋 Hi, I’m @JCciasico
 - 👀 I’m interested in Web Developing
-- 🌱 I’m currently learning Web Developing and Game Developing
+- 🌱 I’m currently learning Web Developing
 - 💞️ I’m looking for a collaboration
 - 📫 How to reach me carlociasico01@gmail.com